-The Secretariat has exposure to credit risk. which is the risk that a counterparty will be unable to pay amounts in full when due.
+The Secretariat has exposure to credit the risk that a risk. which is counterparty will be unable to pay amounts in full when due.
 Credit risk arises from cash and cash equivalents, and deposits with banks as well under other receivables the Secretariat has salary advance and outstanding imprests.